 The thrift shop landscape is changing as millions of customers flock to resale clothing businesses

-American shoppers are increasingly thrifty when it comes to the clothes they buy, which is why now a is great time to start a resale clothing franchise.
+American shoppers are increasingly thrifty when it comes to the clothes they buy, which is why now is a great time to start a resale clothing franchise.
 In fact, new resale clothing businesses make up the single greatest area of growth in the retail clothing sector, according to Forbes.

 “The fashion resale market is exploding, growing 21 times faster than the retail market over the past three years,” Forbes notes.
 (1) Research from firms like Global Data support this conclusion, and for savvy entrepreneurs with dreams of owning an upscale clothing boutique, the decision is simple: starting a resale clothing franchise is a wise investment.